 How to Improve Your FICO Score Before a Home Purchase

-With the housing market officially rebounding, many people are coming off the fence to buy a home but are being held back due to low FICO scores and not being credit ready.
+With the housing market having been strong for the last 6 years, many people are coming off the fence to buy a home but are being held back due to low FICO scores and not being credit ready.
 Although there are several government programs out there that allow for lower FICO scores you still want a least 620 or higher to get the best deal.

 Understanding Your Credit Report